 Promoting workplace wellness isn’t a one-time effort.
 It’s an ongoing journey that’s informed by an understanding of your employee population.
 When done well, it provides a win-win benefit that improves your employees’ well-being and the health of your business.

 Competition for talent can be fierce.
 One tool that can give your company an edge in recruiting and keeping top talent is a workplace wellness program.
-To pump up your recruitment efforts even more, look to Monster Hiring Solutions, where you’ll find a wealth of information including the latest hiring trends and even some exclusive deals to get you started.
+To pump up your recruitment efforts even more, stay connected with Monster for the latest in free hiring insights and strategies that can take your company to the next level.